 Labour market flexibility is seen as a way to reduce unemployment, increase efficiency and encourage entrepreneurs to take a risk and employ workers.

-Government can attempt to increase labour market flexibility in numerous ways.
+The government can attempt to increase labour market flexibility in numerous ways.

 How to increase labour market flexibility